Kristina01111000/Kristina01111000.github.io/README.md

 - note to self: It is very easy to delete sites on inmotion hosting so make sure to always have a backup
 - figure out if ssl is easier to do at the beginning or the end with inmotion
   - need to find where to get ssl certificate with inmotion

-This is a list of some of the projects that I have worked on during the last 3 years.
+- inmotion takes about 24-48 hours to get back to support tickets This is a list of some of the projects that I have worked on during the last 3 years.

 I have done projects in C++, Java, and Javascript.
 I also am making a Wordpress theme!